m4rrc0/poko-website-builder/_content/en/pages/booking.md

 ![Booking](/_images/Main-clefs-ombre.webp)

-## Booking
+# Booking

-Booking requests should be sent by email to info@unascelta.it.
+Booking requests should be sent by email to {{ data.email | emailLink }}.
 Availability can be checked on the calendar below.
 The room rate is €150, including breakfast for 2 people (+€10 per additional person).

 ## Stay Conditions